hetti-r/Redux-Countries/README.md

 ## Credits

-This project was part of the course taught by [Martin Holland](https://github.com/martin-holland) at Business College Helsinki.
+This project was part of the React Advanced course taught by [Martin Holland](https://github.com/martin-holland) at Business College Helsinki.

 Vector icons seeing in the site were edited from [svgrepo](https://www.svgrepo.com/)